 Do: Finish the Basement..but…(there are buts)

-Our urban-loft style basement was yet again another design feature that was worth the risk and differentiated our home in a seller’s market.
-The basement renovation cost $16K.
+Our urban-loft style basement was a design decision that was worth the risk and differentiated our home in a seller’s market.
+The industrial style renovation cost $16K and was the cheap route for finishing a basement.
 It added 815 square feet of living space, a full bath and a bonus room.
 This resulted in approximately a $35K increase in our home’s value.
 We love this style.
 Millennial buyers go crazy over it.
 Our realtor loved it.
 Universally, everyone loved the open loft ceiling…which saved us about $2K – $3K in drywall costs.
 Painting the ceiling only cost around $400 and it looked amazing.
 But…

 Don’t: Skimp on kitchen and bathroom upgrades